The Elder Scrolls IV: Oblivion: Marketing and release

 2K Games had aimed for a late 2005 publication so that the game could be an Xbox 360 launch title.
 The official release date for the PC and Xbox 360 versions was originally November 22, 2005, but developmental delays pushed it back to March 20, 2006.
 A mobile phone version of the game, developed by Superscape and published by Vir2L Studios, was released on May 2, 2006.
 The PlayStation 3 version of the game (ported by 4J Studios) was released on March 20, 2007, in North America and on April 27, 2007, in Europe.
 This version includes graphical improvements that had been made since the PC and Xbox 360 release, and was subsequently praised for its enhanced visual appeal.
 A PlayStation Portable version of the game was also in development before being canceled.

 At the 2007 E3, the Game of the Year edition for Oblivion was announced.
 In North America and Europe, the game was released in September 2007, for the Xbox 360 and PC, and in October 2007, for the PS3; in Australia, it was released in September 2007, for the Xbox 360 and PC, and in December 2007, for the PS3.
 It was also released on Steam on June 16, 2009.
 A 5th-anniversary edition of Oblivion was announced and released in North America in July 2011 and in Europe two months later.
-An Xbox 360 version of Fallout 3 and Oblivion double pack was announced for release in North America on April 3; however, it was not mentioned whether the bundled games include any of the downloadable content released for either game.
+Xbox 360 and PC versions of Fallout 3 and Oblivion double pack was announced for release in North America on April 3; however, it was not mentioned whether the bundled games include any of the downloadable content released for either game.
+Oblivion was also bundled with BioShock as a double pack on Xbox 360 and PC on July 7, 2009.